JoelDreaver/LinVst3-X/README.md

 The LinVst3-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst3-X server continues to run and further plugin loading can occur faster than with LinVst3.

-The LinVst3-X server can be killed
+The LinVst3-X server can be killed when no plugins are currently loaded.

 To kill the server (when no plugins are loaded) get the pid of the lin-vst3-server